Flag of Europe: 1983–present: From European Communities to European Union

 against the Jyllands-Posten Muhammad cartoons, the Danish flag was most frequently burned, but (as the cartoons were reprinted in many European countries), some protesters opted for burning "the EU flag" instead.

 Protesters during the Greek government-debt crisis of 2012 "burned the EU flag and shouted 'EU out' ".

 Burning of the EU flag has been reported from other anti-EU rallies since.

 By the 2010s, the association of the emblem with the EU had become so strong that the Council of Europe saw it necessary to design a new logo, to "avoid confusion", officially adopted in 2013.

 The EU emblem ("EU flag") is depicted on the euro banknotes.
 Euro coins also display a circle of twelve stars on both the national and common sides.

 It is also depicted on many driving licences and vehicle registration plates issued in the Union.
 Diplomatic missions of EU member states fly the EU flag alongside their national flag.
 In October 2000, the then-new British Embassy in Berlin sparked controversy between the UK and Germany and the EU when the embassy did not have a second external flagpole for the EU flag.
 After diplomatic negotiations, it was agreed that the outside flagpole would have the diplomatic Union Flag while inside the embassy, the EU flag would accompany the UK flag.
 Some member states' national airlines such as Lufthansa have the EU flag alongside their national flags on aircraft as part of their aircraft registration codes, but this is not an EU-mandated directive.

 A number of logos used by EU institutions, bodies and agencies are derived from the design and colours of the EU emblem.

 Other emblems make reference to the European flag, such as the EU organic food label that uses the twelve stars but reorders them into the shape of a leaf on a green background.
 The original logo of the European Broadcasting Union used the twelve stars on a blue background adding ray beams to connect the countries.

-There was a proposal in 2003 to deface national civil ensigns with the EU emblem.
-The proposal was rejected by Parliament in 2004.
+There was a proposal before the EU parliament in 2003 to deface national civil ensigns with the EU emblem.
+The proposal was rejected by the parliament in 2004.

 The flag is usually flown by the government of the country holding the rotating presidency Council of Ministers.

 In 2009, Czech President Václav Klaus, a eurosceptic, refused to fly the flag from his castle.
 In response, Greenpeace projected an image of the flag onto the castle and attempted to fly the flag from the building themselves.

 Extraordinary flying of the flag is common on Europe Day, celebrated annually on 9 May.
 On Europe Day 2008, the flag was flown for the first time above the German Reichstag.

 The flag has also been displayed in the context of EU military operations (EUFOR Althea).